cvxpy/cvxpy/README.md

 ### Objectives
 Objective objects are constructed using `Minimize(expression)` or `Maximize(expression)`.
 Use a constant as an argument to `Minimize` or `Maximize` to create an objective for a feasibility problem.

-The target Expression in an objective is analyzed using the DCP rules to ensure the objective is convex.
-The target of a `Minimize` objective must be convex, while the target of a `Maximize` objective must be concave.
+The target expression of a `Minimize` objective must be convex, while the target of a `Maximize` objective must be concave.
+Convexity and concavity are determined using the DCP rules.

 ### Problems
 Problem objects are constructed using the form `Problem(objective, constraints)`.
 Here `objective` is an Objective object, and `constraints` is a list of Constraint objects.
 The `constraints` argument is optional.
 The default is an empty list.